seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 ### expand
 > Creates a new range by adding margins to an existing range.

+From the source code and from the documentations, we have built the following test cases:
+- no change to lower margin
+- no change to upper margin
+- negative margins
+- null range (not permitted)

 # 4 - Selected Test Cases Using Coverage Information and How They Have Increased Code Coverage